Add these fiber-rich/butyrate foods to your diet to fight inflammation

 These are all theories.

-Animal studies show that butyrate from fermented fiber can reduce the formation of atherosclerotic plaque.
-(7) And butyrate can also decrease insulin resistance, a precursor to type 2 diabetes.
-(8) In the 2009 study published in Diabetes, researchers saw that butyrate increases body temperature—a sign that it also increases metabolism.
+Animal studies show that butyrate from fermented fiber can reduce the formation of atherosclerotic plaque.7 And butyrate is said to also decrease insulin resistance, a precursor to type 2 diabetes.8 In a study published in Diabetes, researchers saw that butyrate increases body temperature—a sign that it also increases metabolism.

 There are two ways to get more of the fatty acid butyrate into your diet.
 The first way is to directly consume it.
 The name butyrate comes from the Greek word “butter.”
 Butyrate is found in butter and other forms of diary—especially goat, sheep, and buffalo milk.